marleeeeeey/game_mvp_003_jumper_jam/README.md

 - Use `TextureRect` instead of `Sprite2D` for the UI elements.
 Allows for containers and scaling stuff.
 - Use empty elements (Controls) as anchors for animations to support different screen sizes.
 - Set `Control.Mouse.Filter` to `IGNORE` to prevent mouse events from the UI for debug layout as example.
+- Use `Tween` class for animations to interpolate values easily and lightweight.
+Tween is like code behind animation player.

 ## Files structure